codedance/Retaliation/README.md

 Retaliation is a <a href="http://jenkins-ci.org/">Jenkins CI</a> build monitor that automatically coordinates a foam missile counter-attack against the developer who "breaks the build".
-It does this by playing a pre-programmed control sequence to a *USB Thunder Foam Missile Launcher* to target the offending code monkey.
+It does this by playing a pre-programmed control sequence to a *USB Foam Missile Launcher* to target the offending code monkey.

 <img src="https://github.com/codedance/Retaliation/raw/master/img/launcher.jpg">